barbyware/ambari-kylin-service/README.md

 https://kylin.apache.org/docs31/install/index.html

-You can try download guava-28.0-jre.jar, put it into $KYLIN_HOME/tool/ and $KYLIN_HOME/tomcat/lib/ and restart kylin bin/kylin.sh restart.
+This version download guava-28.0-jre.jar, put it into $KYLIN_HOME/tool/ and $KYLIN_HOME/tomcat/lib/ and restart kylin bin/kylin.sh restart. also made some changes in order to touch minimal as posible.

 ## Kylin remove before reinstall

 ```